 \paragraph{Calibration} Calibration entails fitting the parameters in the polynomial table from real data.
 Since these parameters vary for different sensors, this process has to be done per sensor.
-We use a metal ball with a known radius of 2mm in experiments to calibrate the parameters.
-During calibration, we press the ball over the surface and manually locate the circular region's center and radius in the tactile images as shown in Fig~\ref{fig:calib_ball} (b) and (d).
-The normal direction of each point in the circular area can be calculated by comparing the radius in the image and the physical radius of the ball.
-We discretize the 3D normal vectors to a $125 \times 125$ dimensional table in normal magnitude and normal direction.
-The parameters in polynomial table can then be solved via least squares with the set of intensity-shape-location pairs $(I_p, \mathbf{n_p}, x_p, y_p)$ from collected data.
-We fill missing values in the table by interpolation.
+During calibration, we press a small ball with a known radius over the surface and manually locate contact areas in the tactile images as shown in Fig~\ref{fig:calib_ball} (b) and (d).
+The surface normal at each point in the circular area can be easily calculated based on the ball's geometry.
+We discretize the 3D surface normal vectors to a $125 \times 125$ table with the magnitude and direction of the surface normal as the two dimensions.
+The parameters in polynomial table can then be solved via least squares with the set of intensity-shape-location pairs $(I_p, \mathbf{n}_p, x_p, y_p)$ from collected data.
+We fill invalid values in the table by interpolation.

 \paragraph{Simulation} We simulate the visual outputs in three steps: collision detection, deformation approximation, and optical simulation.
 A collision is detected when an object comes in contact with the gelpad.
 From this contact, the local shape, represented as a height map, is constructed from the object's shape in the contact area, and gelpad's shape in non-contact area.
 Additionally, we need to simulate the soft body deformation from the height map.
 An approximation of soft body simulation is applied with pyramid Gaussian kernels.
-The shape in contact area is kept unchanged to maintain the contacting shape details and the boundaries between the contact and non-contact areas are smoothed using pyramid Gaussian kernels from large to small.
-From the height map, the normal vector for each point can be extracted and mapped to an intensity value with the calibrated polynomial table to synthesis the tactile images.
+The shape in contact area is kept unchanged to maintain the fine textures and the boundaries between the contact and non-contact areas are smoothed using pyramid Gaussian kernels from large to small.
+From the height map, the normal vector for each point can be extracted and mapped to an intensity value with the calibrated polynomial table to synthesize the tactile images.